Cantera/workshop-materials/ncm-2025/README.md

 ### **2️⃣ Download Workshop Materials**

 Great!
 Now, you need to get the materials for the workshop.

+> [!TIP]
+> A zipped version of all workshop files, - included all generated Jupyter notebooks, - can be [downloaded here](https://github.com/Cantera/workshop-materials/releases/tag/ncm-2025-v1).

-Head to <https://github.com/Cantera/workshop-materials> (you might already be reading this on that site) and find the "< > Code" button.
+If you want to clone the repository or download contents directly, head to <https://github.com/Cantera/workshop-materials> (you might already be reading this on that site) and find the "< > Code" button.
 If you have git installed on your computer, you can clone the repository.
 If you don't, or don't know what cloning means, don't worry!
 Click the green button, then click "Download ZIP", as shown in the picture below:

 ![Download a Zip of the repository](./images/download-repo-zip.png)